-- Employee must provide Amtrak identification card during check-in. - Crew sign-in sheet will be provided by all hotels and must be signed by each crew member. - Each hotel sign-in sheet has a specific place for each regular crew member to sign-in.
+- Employee is to provide Amtrak identification card at check-in. - Crew sign-in sheets will be provided by all hotels and must be signed by each crew member each time an employee checks into a hotel. - Each hotel sign-in sheet has a specific place for each regular crew member to sign-in.
 It will list the employee's arrival train number and arrival time, with an abbreviated job symbol.
 Each employee should look for their specific arrival train number and abbreviated job symbol as the place to sign-in. - The abbreviated job symbols are:

-Job Symbol Job Title Job Symbol Job Title А Assistant Passenger Conductor LC Lead Attendant Club AT Auto Train Attendant LD LSA Diner C Passenger Conductor LP Auto Train Princess LSA CH Chef LS ACELA - Employee in Charge Е Passenger Engineer TC Train Attendant Coach F 2nd Passenger Engineer (fireman) TS Train Attendant Sleeper FS Food Specialist UT LSA Diner (TIP) - One job in CHI only LA Lead Attendant
+Job Symbol Job Title Job Symbol Job Title А Assistant Passenger Conductor LC Lead Attendant Club AT Auto Train Attendant LD LSA Diner С Passenger Conductor LP Auto Train Princess LSA CH Chef LS ACELA - Employee in Charge Е Passenger Engineer TC Train Attendant Coach F 2nd Passenger Engineer (fireman) TS Train Attendant Sleeper FS Food Specialist UT LSA Diner (TIP) - One job in CHI only LA Lead Attendant

-- The sign-in sheets must be completed with a legible print to include SAP number, first full name and last name. - Hotel accommodations are not intended for personal use; family members and friends are prohibited from using the accommodations. - Amtrak will not pay for any unauthorized charges, and may not be billed to Amtrak (parking, food, etc.). - Prior to check-out employees must pay for any miscellaneous charges incurred. - Hotel policies must be adhered to. - Most hotels are non-smoking.
-If there is a violation of the hotel's non-smoking policy, the cleaning fee is the employee's responsibility. - Hotel's reserve the right to refuse service to anyone.
-If any employee gets banned from a hotel due to their own behavior.
+- The sign-in sheets are to be completed with legible print to include SAP number, first full name and last name each time an employee checks into a hotel. - Hotel accommodations are not intended for personal use; family members and friends are prohibited from using the accommodations. - Amtrak will not pay for any unauthorized charges, and may not be billed to Amtrak (parking, food, etc.). - Prior to check-out employees are to pay for any miscellaneous charges incurred. - All hotel policies and safety measures must be adhered to. - Most hotels are non-smoking.
+If there is a violation of the hotel's non-smoking policy, the cleaning fee is the employee's responsibility. - Hotels reserve the right to refuse service to anyone.
+If an employee gets banned from a hotel due to their own behavior.
 Amtrak will not make or pay for alternate arrangements.

-Transportation
+• Transportation

-- Crew Transportation is provided by Amtrak where crew transportation is needed to assist in Amtrak operations. - Not intended for personal use; family members and friends cannot ride on Amtrak-provided transportation. - In some areas, employees may be required to complete a sign-in sheet that is used for billing purposes. - The sign-in sheets must be completed with a legible print to include SAP number, first full name, last name and arrival train.
+- Crew Transportation is provided by Amtrak where crew transportation is needed to assist in Amtrak operations. - Crew Transportation is not intended for personal use; family members and friends cannot ride on Amtrak-provided transportation. - In some areas, employees may be required to complete a sign-in sheet that is used for billing purposes.
+The sign-in sheets must be completed with legible print to include SAP number, full first name, last name and arrival or departure train number.